-For the proof of Theorem \ref{thm: cluster dep}, we first prove auxiliary lemmas.
-As a first step, we provide an explicit form of a log-likelihood process in Gaussian experiments which is Lemma \ref{lemma: log LR}.
-The following lemma is an auxiliary result for the lemma.
+For the proof of the main results, we first prove auxiliary lemmas.
+As a first step, we provide an explicit form of a log-likelihood process in Gaussian experiments in Lemma \ref{lemma: log LR}.
+For this, we use the following auxiliary lemma.